Permits and Applications

 Occupancy permits

-Some building, other than single residential dwellings, require an Occupancy Permit.
+Some building, other than single residential dwellings and associated works, require an Occupancy Permit.

 For more information, see When Do I Need to Obtain an Occupancy Permit?